abdulmananhaqmal58-crypto/landing_ecommerce_page/README.md

 # 🛒 Landing E-commerce Page

-This is a clean, modern, and fully responsive **E-commerce Landing Page** designed to provide an excellent user experience.
+This is a clean, modern, **E-commerce Landing Page** designed to provide an excellent user experience.

 ## 🚀 About The Project
 This repository contains my very first Frontend project.
 It was built from scratch to practice and master core web design concepts, structural layouts, and modern styling techniques.